eBay Web Scraper Guide: Puppeteer, Playwright & Python Examples

 Scraping public data is generally okay, but it’s always a good idea to check eBay’s terms of service to understand their rules around automation.
 To be safe, talk to a legal expert who can guide you based on your specific project and location.

-Can I use Puppeteer for scraping eBay?
+Can I use Puppeteer or Playwright for scraping eBay?

 Puppeteer works well for smaller projects, and it’s a good place to start if you’re just getting into scraping.
 But if you’re planning to scrape more data or scale up, you’ll likely run into issues with eBay’s CAPTCHAs, IP blocks, and other anti-bot measures.